Yang-Mills measure on the two-dimensional torus as a random distribution: Introduction

 \subsection{Acknowledgements}

 The author is grateful to Thierry L{\'e}vy for several clarifying remarks which helped identify an error in a previous version of the paper.
+The author also thanks the anonymous referee for helpful comments.
 The author is funded by a Junior Research Fellowship of St John's College, Oxford.